GameServerManagers/LinuxGSM-Docs/Install.md

 `chmod +x gameserver`

 2. Run the install command:
- `./gameserver install` or `./gameserver auto-install` to bypass any prompts
+ `./gameserver install` or `./gameserver auto-install` to bypass any prompts.

-3. Follow on screen instructions
+3. Follow on screen instructions.
-And voilà !

 # Common installation issues